paviro/home-assistant-addons/koshelf/README.md

 - **include_all_stats**: Include statistics for all books in the database
   - Default: `false`
-  - By default, statistics are filtered to only include books present in your `books_path` directory.
+  - By default, statistics are filtered to only include books present in your configured `library_path` directories.
 This prevents deleted books or external files (like Wallabag articles) from skewing your recap and statistics.
   - Set to `true` to include statistics for all books in the database, regardless of whether they exist in your library

 - **title**: Custom site title